kevinakhondo/Terraform-Setup/README.md

 <img width="1680" height="607" alt="image" src="https://github.com/user-attachments/assets/fe1bedf9-ec73-4299-9995-131ff2fd6994" />

 Then, attach a policy AdministratorAccess.
-This iss for learning purposes.
+This is for learning purposes. once data, you need to generate an access and secret key.
+Save it.

+-   Configure AWS Credentials locally on your machine.

+On your terminal, run _aws configure_ and enter

+AWS Access Key ID:     <from IAM>
+AWS Secret Access Key: <from IAM>
+Default region:       us-east-1
+Default output:       json